hertzsprung/charney-phillips/src/literature.md

 * [Untch and Hortal 2004](https://doi.org/10.1256/qj.03.173)
   * vertical finite-elements for ECMWF compared with Lorenz and C--P finite difference
   * FEM suffers less from Lorenz computational mode
+  * Holdaway et al. 2013 Part I say that ECMWF (presumably the FEM) is a modification of the Lorenz staggering

 * [Thuburn and Woolings 2005](https://doi.org/10.1016/j.jcp.2004.08.018)
+  * Exhaustive testing of vertical configurations (vertical coordinate, prognostic variables, and staggering)

 * [Girard et al. 2005](https://doi.org/10.1175/MWR2931.1)